EugenMayer/openstack-lab/README.md

 Start an self contained OpenStack LAB with 1 controller node and 2 compute nodes - all using vagrant in one command.
 OpenStack is deployed vanilla using `Kolla` via the `deploy` box.

-This setup offers a `self-service` provider network , a `wan` provider network for floating ips, a `management` network for the cluster management and node interop.
+Thia `wan` provider network for floating ips, a `management` network for thecluster management and node (OVN) interop.

 Status:

 - openstack: Xena
 - Debian: 11 (bullseye) (controller and nodes)
+- Neutron type: OVN

 ## Requirements